wlerin/feralfilehosting/Feral Wiki/0 Templates/install programs.md

 ~~~
-Please can you install the NAME dependency for APPLICATION
+Please can you install the Application: APPLICATION NAME

 https://packages.debian.org/en/wheezy/

 apt-get install name

+Reason:

 Thank you.
 ~~~